 Michael Vertolli, “Chaga and the Wild Harvesting Dilemma”

 It’s said that illness ultimately stems from disconnection.
 In other words, all sickness is lovesickness.
+And neither medicine, money, or sex is the cure.
 Screw a business associate and you might get paid.
 Screw an acquaintance and you might get laid.
 Eat a plant or animal and you might feed your body.
 You’ll still die of starvation — of your soul.

 Not every culture thinks consciousness only comes with two eyes and legs.
 The idea that plants have no spirit, no feelings, and no ability to communicate might make our use of them seem less violent.
 After all, the word forage means “to pillage.”
 But for that convenience, we pay the ultimate price.
 Beneath our diseases of civilization lies the pain of isolation that this individualism breeds: the superficial relationships, the idea that we are alone this world.
 And that is ultimately what is slowly killing us.

 “O Tiger-lily,” said Alice, addressing herself to one that was waving gracefully about in the wind, “I wish you could talk!”